guillaume-be/guillaume-be.github.io/_posts/2020-05-30-sentence_piece.md

     best_ending_subtokens[end_idx] = identify_best_token_ending_at(end_idx)
 ~~~

-One potential implementation of the `identify_best_token_ending_at` method is to take slices of the substring ending at `end_idx` and calculating the likelihood for each slice.
+One potential implementation of the `identify_best_token_ending_at` method is to take slices of the substring ending at `end_idx` with incremental start position and calculating the likelihood for each slice.
 This results in a nested `for` loop to generate these slices.
 For each slice, the log probability or the token is equal to the log probability of the slice itself added to the probability of the best sequence leading to it.
 To implement this Viterbi algorithm the best slices and best scores are stored for each ending position and can be re-used to populate the most likely tokens ending at subsequent positions.
 This is the proposed implementation by [Kyle Chung](https://everdark.github.io/k9/notebooks/ml/natural_language_understanding/subword_units/subword_units.nb.html):

 ~~~
 1. initialize best_ending_subtokens = [None] * len(input)